+Truckload services today make feats of the past look miraculous.
 From our earliest days, humans have been a study in ingenuity; think Stonehenge, the Great Pyramid of Giza, the Roman Colosseum…all marvels, especially considering the technology available then versus now.
 When we consider more recent engineering feats, maybe the Hoover Dam, or the Golden Gate Bridge, or even the New York City skyline comes to mind.

-Now ask yourself, "How did it all get there?"
+“How did it all get there?”

 Transporting raw materials for construction demands ingenuity in itself.
 Since many skyscrapers are built within the framework of an established city, nearby buildings limit the space available for storage and construction—so it’s common for I-beams, for example, to be delivered to worksites at the exact time they’re needed for placement.
 Such heavy, long and awkward loads require mass coordination, secure rigging and the experience offered through dedicated truckload services.

-Since oversized freight like steel beams can’t share space with other cargo, full truckload (FTL) services generally offer the safest and fastest means for transporting many construction and infrastructure loads.
+Since oversized freight like steel beams can’t share space with other cargo, full truckload services (FTL) generally offer the safest and fastest means for transporting many construction and infrastructure loads.
 Think of other bulky items you’ve seen lumbering through our roadways: heavy equipment, like loaders and tractors; electric posts; timber; culverts; and more fragile supplies, like drywall and glass panels.
 All of these items need specialists to help pack, rig, and transport them to arrive safely and undamaged.
 Reinforced concrete culverts, for example, require dunnage to secure the round pipes and keep them from rolling off the truck, while large, fragile panes of glass are usually transported upright on the long edge for better weight distribution.

 There’s probably no better example of human ingenuity and industriousness than what we’ve done with oil and gas; the entire industry has drastically changed the way we live.
 From the heat in our homes and tires on our cars, to the plastics in our laptops and fabrics we live in, our way of life is made possible by petroleum products.
 But how does it all get here?
-Well, it starts with oil field machinery, which ranges from enormous drilling rigs to well site accommodations.
+Truckload services.
+It starts with oil field machinery, which ranges from enormous drilling rigs to well site accommodations.
 The set-up of operations is usually time-sensitive and can be dangerous.
 So this is a field where, once again, logistics professionals are necessary.
 Workers and truckers must know the ins and outs of the gear to ensure it is properly and safely handled before, during and after transport.

 Alongside traditional energy sources, the green energy industry is growing rapidly.
 Have you ever driven past the Alta Wind Energy Center in California or Roscoe Wind Farm in Texas?
 These fields are awesome sights—not only for the sheer size and scope of the farms, but for the windmills and turbines themselves.
 What’s more, these jaw-dropping structures are in some pretty remote places.
 How did they get there?